 - Lesions tend to be painful, especially in the morning.
 There may be associated swelling of the tendon or ligament insertion.

 - Also occurs in about a third of patients.

-- Joint involvement is usually asymmetric, involving the hips, shoulder girdle (glenohumeral, acromioclavicular, and sternoclavicular joints), joints of the chest wall (costovertebral joints, costosternal junctions) and symphysis pubis.
+- Joint involvement is usually asymmetrical, involving the hips, shoulder girdle (glenohumeral, acromioclavicular and sternoclavicular joints), joints of the chest wall (costovertebral joints, costosternal junctions) and symphysis pubis.

 - Other peripheral joints are less often and less severely affected, usually as asymmetrical oligoarthritis.